 When syncing payments to QuickBooks Online from WooCommerce using MyWorks Sync, we support syncing transaction fees to QuickBooks for any WooCommerce gateway that records them in the WooCommerce order.
-WooCommerce Payments, Stripe and PayPal are all popular payment methods that do record the transaction fee within the WooCommerce order.
+Stripe and PayPal are popular payment methods that do record the transaction fee within the WooCommerce order.

 MyWorks can sync transaction fees to QuickBooks in three different formats, which have almost the same exact end result: